wbhart/mpir/build.vc10/readme.txt

    mpir\build.vc10\mpir-tests\test-config.props

-depending on whether a static or DLL build of MPIR is to be tested respectively.
+depending on whether a static or DLL build of MPIR is to be tested.

 The tests also use the C++ library functions so for testing MPIR static libraries both the desired version of MPIR and the C++ library must be